liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/04-installing-liferay.markdown

 HSQL is selected as the default database, but it's primarily for demonstration or trial purposes.

-Click the *Change* link if you want to use @product@'s built-in data source and configure it to use the
+Click the *Change* link if you want to use @sharepoint@'s built-in data source and configure it to use the
 [database you created earlier](/docs/7-2/deploy/-/knowledge_base/d/preparing-for-install#preparing-a-database).

 The database configuration section also has an *Add Sample Data* checkbox for adding sample data to your database.
 This data includes Users, Sites, and Organizations for demo purposes.
-If you're installing @product@ on your own machine to explore features, the sample data may be useful.
-If, however, you're installing @product@ on a real server, start with a clean system by leaving this checkbox unselected.
+If you're installing @sharepoint@ on your own machine to explore features, the sample data may be useful.
+If, however, you're installing @sharepoint@ on a real server, start with a clean system by leaving this checkbox unselected.

-| **Warning:** HSQL should not be used in production @product@ instances.
+| **Warning:** HSQL should not be used in sharepointion @sharepoint@ instances.
-| Configure @product@ to use a different database; specify that database via the
+| Configure @sharepoint@ to use a different database; specify that database via the
 | Basic Configuration page here or using portal properties.
 See
 | [Database Preparation](/docs/7-2/deploy/-/knowledge_base/d/preparing-for-install#preparing-a-database)
 | for details.